Whether you’re running to lose weight, or training for a marathon, proper running shoes are key.

-Once you determine your foot arch, you’ll want want to figure your gait type.
+Once you determine your foot arch, you’ll want want to figure your running gait cycle type.

 In essence, running gait is a set of unique actions and reactions that a foot performs while in motion (whether it’s walking, running, etc.) in order to provide support, balance, and shock absorption for the body.

 The most important thing about running gait that you need to understand is pronation.

 Pronation is part and parcel of the natural movement of the human body.
 In essence, it’s the foot’s natural inward rolling for impact distribution, following the heel striking the ground during a running gait.

 Getting your head around your own pronation type is one major puzzle piece in helping you pick a comfortable running shoe.

 Here are the two options you have to determine your running gait:

 The best way to determine your running gait is to have your foot analyzed by a specialist using multi-angled cameras and a treadmill.